Alex Bregman Player Props: Astros vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.6 K/9, the worst in the league.
+- The 7.5 strikeouts per nine innings put together by the Rockies pitching staff ranks last in MLB.

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.81).
+- The Rockies have a 5.80 team ERA that ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combine to allow 127 total home runs at a rate of 1.5 per game (most in the league).
+- The Rockies give up the most home runs in baseball (128 total, 1.5 per game).

-- In his most recent time out on Thursday, the lefty threw five innings against the Los Angeles Dodgers, giving up six earned runs while surrendering four hits.
+- The right-hander last appeared on Friday against the Los Angeles Dodgers, when he threw 3 2/3 innings, allowing six earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.